naterush/naterush.io/public/_posts/2024-7-16-llm-integration-framework-3.markdown

   - product
 ---

-See [part 1](https://www.naterush.io/posts/2024-7-15-llm-integration-framework-1.markdown) where we define the types of LLM integration libraries, and [part 2](https://www.naterush.io/posts/2024-7-16-llm-integration-framework-2.markdown), where we build user stories and understanding for these libraries.

-We're now ready to ask: **what would it look like if OpenAI or Anthropic built a LangChain competitor?**
+After [defining the types](https://www.naterush.io/posts/2024-7-15-llm-integration-framework-1.markdown) of LLM integration libraries and [clarifying the wishes of library users](https://www.naterush.io/posts/2024-7-16-llm-integration-framework-2.markdown), we're ready to ask: **what would it look like if OpenAI or Anthropic built a LangChain competitor?**

-Here's my guess:
+Here's my best guess:
 ```python
 from openai import OpenAI